Comprehensive Review: Twin Cities Pavilion, Niceville, FL

 Introduction

-Twin Cities Pavilion is an assisted living facility at 1053 E John Sims Pkwy, Niceville, FL 32578.
-This review covers services, amenities, activities, pricing, and how it compares to other senior living options in the area.
+For families in the Niceville area keeping a close eye on the budget, Twin Cities Pavilion is worth a serious look.
+It's an assisted living facility at 1053 E John Sims Pkwy, Niceville, FL 32578.
+This review walks through its services, amenities, activities, and pricing, and how it stacks up against other senior living options nearby.

 Twin Cities Pavilion focuses on assisted living.
 The facility does not offer separate independent living or memory care units, but provides: